abeljohn/spotify-now-playing/README.md

 Download and unzip the [latest release](https://github.com/abeljohn/spotify-now-playing/releases/latest) ([direct download](https://github.com/abeljohn/spotify-now-playing/releases/latest/download/SpotifyNowPlaying.app.zip)), or download and compile the source in Xcode.

-*Note: to bypass the warning for unidentified developer go to System Preferences > Security & Privacy > General > Open Anyway.*
+*Note: to bypass the warning for unidentified developer go to System Preferences > Security & Privacy > General > Open Anyway.
+Alternatively, right click on the app in Finder, and select Open.*

 ## Features